Tennessee National Guard rescues hiker on Appalachian Trail

 |Downloads:

-This work, Tennessee National Guard rescues hiker on Appalachian Trail [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Tennessee National Guard rescues hiker on Appalachian Trail, by SFC Timothy Cordeiro, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT